safaris since 1995

-Lambarene is the third largest city in Gabon and is situated 300km upstream from Port Gentil and just south of the equator on the Ogooué River.
+Lambarene is the the third largest city in Gabon.
+It’s situated 300km upstream from Port Gentil and just south of the equator on the Ogooué River.
 It is also accessible by road from Libreville, a journey which passes numerous settlements and some shocking sights of bushmeat stalls on the roadside.
 The airport is situated near to the town and is well looked after.

 The population is now around 30,000 and the city is known world-wide because of Albert Schweitzer (Nobel Peace prize winner) and his hospital which is still a major attraction.
 The hospital was built in 1913 in this area to attract as many patients as possible from the surrounding area.
 The project was a huge success and the original hospital still stands alongside the new one - one of the best equipped in the whole of Africa.
 A must do is a visit to the old hospital which is now a well preserved museum.